 The Las Vegas Dumpsite

 There is a central location in Las Vegas where people continue to dump their unwanted pet bunnies at a large State mental health facility because there are already hundreds of “feral” bunnies running around at this site.
 These bunny dumpers probably figure “Hey, what’s one more bunny there?
 They’ll be happy here!”
 The problem with that is that bunnies are very territorial and if you haven’t ever seen bunnies fight, it is more brutal than you can imagine.
 The new bunnies that are dumped here will be attacked by the other bunnies (Caution Graphic Post), be malnourished, suffer heat stroke, be hurt other animals (coyotes and hawks) and/or run out in the street and get hit by cars because they are being chased.

 There are also cruel people who maliciously try to hurt or kill the bunnies at the site as well.
-The story that I’ve heard from a few different people is that around 2007, the State thought that it would be calming for their mental patients to have bunnies running around their huge, many acre facility, so they let about 40 bunnies loose, not spayed or neutered of course.
+The story that we’ve heard from a few different people is that around 2007, the State thought that it would be calming for their mental patients to have bunnies running around their huge, many acre facility, so they let about 40 bunnies loose, not spayed or neutered of course.

 Rabbits Breed Like Rabbits

 Apparently the State did not take into consideration that rabbits breed like rabbits.
-Since the bunnies at this site have never been fixed, the 100’s of female bunnies can have between 4 and 12 babies EVERY 30 DAYS and can start reproducing at the ripe old age of 3 to 4 months old.
+Since the bunnies at this site have never been fixed, the 100’s of female bunnies can have between 4 and 12 babies EVERY 30 DAYS and their offspring can start reproducing at the ripe old age of 3 to 4 months old.
 Obviously, it doesn’t take long for the bunny population to explode and areas to start having major bunny issues as they reproduce.
-The ONLY reason the population is somewhat under control here is because bunnies are constantly dying from disease or injury (being hit by cars) or purposely being killed by one of the State’s entities because they are destroying their landscape.
-Please help by donating and/or volunteering so that we can help stop this bunny injustice from continuing.
+The ONLY reason the population is somewhat under control here is because bunnies had been constantly dying from disease or injury (being hit by cars) or purposely being killed by one of the State’s entities because they are destroying their landscape.
+Please help by donating and/or volunteering so that we can help stop this bunny suffering from continuing.